Search our site…

 Anthony became the Partnership’s Independent Chair in 2019 after stepping down as Chief Executive of Cafcass.
 Anthony worked in frontline social work for 11 years, before becoming Executive Director for all community services in the London Borough of Havering in 1996.
 He then went on to run health and social care services in Suffolk, from 2002 to 2004.
 He has been a school governor, a non-executive director of the Criminal Records Bureau (CRB) and a government adviser on specific programmes, including youth justice, children in care and child protection.
 He was Chair of the British Association for Adoption and Fostering (BAAF) from 2005 - 2015.
 Anthony was awarded a CBE in 2008 for his work in family justice and adoption.

-The Chair is supported by the central team who bring together the safeguarding leads from across Suffolk to continuously improve safeguarding arrangements for the people of Suffolk.
+Alongside these two independent roles, the Partnership is supported by a central team who bring together the safeguarding leads from across Suffolk to continuously improve safeguarding arrangements for the people of Suffolk.

 Sadie Barber - Partnership Manager